gokulanand-selvan/Obsidian/REACT/React Router/React Router.md

 **Configuring Routes :**

 *step 1:*
 In Index.js  Add BrowserRouter to the App component.
+(Root of the components)

 ```js